ColdBox/coldbox-platform/ApplicationTemplate/readme.txt

    web root. /WEBROOT/coldbox

 2) Open the config/config.xml.cfm file and change the AppName setting to whatever you want.
-   Change the AppMapping setting to the full path from the webroot to the application or if you want to use a coldfusion mapping, then you can use one, but make sure you create it first in the coldfusion administrator.
-I usuallly use the full path from the web root.

-   Example: In step 1 you named the folder "ColdboxApp" then the AppMapping setting will be <Setting name="AppMapping" value="/ColdboxApp" /> since it starts in the root.
-The '/' is optional.

    You can read the config.xml guide in order to understand all the variables in this file and adjust if needed.